garffff-bot/garffff-bot.github.io/content/Hackmyvm/Easy/WMessage.md

 0000120   3  \n   n   i   c   o   l   e  \n   d   a   n   i   e   l  \n
 ```

-Hashcat would ignore the new line character `\n`, and would calculate the the MD5 hash without it, which makes sense.
+Hashcat would ignore the new line character `\n`, and calculates the the MD5 hash without it, which makes sense.
 In our case, we want to calculate the MD5 hash with the `\n`.

 I created a python script to crack the hash that uses the new line character: